Some stories you might be interested in:

 Alongside whales, you will probably see other marine life such as dolphins.

 This is truly one of the best places to visit in Trincomalee because it’s so beautiful.
 It’s an ancient temple to the Hindu god Shiva surrounded by jaw-dropping scenery.
-If you only visit a few temples in Sri Lanka, then make this one of them.
+If you only visit a few temples when backpacking Sri Lanka, then make this one of them.

 It’s also known as the temple of 1000 pillars and it exudes exquisite detail which just adds to the beauty.
 If you arrive early you can catch a beautiful sunrise experience.